 Read: Exodus 20:2-6, John 9:31, 1 Corinthians 14:22-25

-- Worship places us in a right relationship with God—when we worship Him, we actively recognize Him as our Creator, Savior, and King.
+- Worship is a key part of our relationship with God - which we can experience because of Jesus Christ.
+When we worship God, we actively recognize Him as our Creator, Savior, and King.

 - Worship is how we tell God that we love Him.

 - Worship is our “reasonable service” (Romans 12:1) of gratitude for all God has done for us.

 - Worship is a way to spread the Gospel message to non-believers; when others see us worshipping God, they will realize that there is Someone Who deserves our worship, and may want to learn more about Him.